Dehydroemetine

 Distribution

-Well distributed into liver.
-Also distributed into spleen, lung and kidney.
+Well distributed into the liver.
+Also distributed into the spleen, lungs and kidney.

 DOSING FOR DECREASED HEPATIC FUNCTION